Carp Fishing in France Checklist

 Clothing is also an important factor when packing for France.
 Most anglers are happy to wear the same hoodie and trackies for a couple of days at a time, so don’t pack like you’re going on an all-inclusive cruise – a small selection of essentials will see you through.
 Lightweight waterproofs are also handy if the weather takes a turn for the worse.

 In general, packing your kit for France is about being methodical and weighing up the need for things against the available space in your car or van.
+Using checklist is good way of noting what you have packed.
 If you’re a first-timer in doubt, it can be really beneficial to talk to a seasoned overseas angler before you go – they will have learnt from their errors and you can soak up their experience.